danmacklin/erlang_cep/README.md

 This example returns Yes if the value of parameters[0] is found at position 0.

+An example of a join looking for data from a feed called feed1 and window called window1.

+	var rowFunction = function(parameters, joins, row, otherRow, first){
+		var j = new Join(joins, 'feed1', 'window1');

+		if (j.exists(parameters[0], 0)){
+			return [\"Yes\"];
+		}

+	return [\"Nope\"]}

-###A MatchRecognise Row Function
+###A "MatchRecognise" Row Function

-MatchRecognise Functions find complex progressive patterns in data.
-Typically they are called twice, once to check that new row data passes an initial threshold (the first parameter is set to true), then again to check new row data against previous matches (the first parameter is set to false).
+"MatchRecognise" Functions find complex progressive patterns in data.
+Typically the Row Function is called from two perspectives.
+Initially the "first" parameter is set to true and the function acts as as a threshold check.
+In this mode you are trying to get a first value into the window.
+On subsequent calls the first parameter is set to false, and the data from the previous match is passed into the "otherRow" variable facilitating a comparison between the latest data and the last good match.
+The first parameter is set to false when matched data expires from the window, or a query fires (if resetStrategy is set to restart).

     <<"var rowFunction = function(parameters, joins, row, otherRow, first){